Joe Keery: Music

 Aside from acting, Keery is also a musician.
 In his early twenties, he released music under the name "Cool Cool Cool."
 Keery was a guitarist and drummer for Chicago-based garage and psych-rock band Post Animal.
 Their debut album was released in October 2015.
 The band's second album, When I Think Of You In A Castle, was released in April 2018 and saw Keery performing guitar and vocals.
 As of 2019, Keery was no longer a touring member of the band, and he later parted ways due to acting commitments.

 On July 19, 2019, Keery self-released the single "Roddy" as a solo artist under the moniker Djo.
 Keery released a second single on August 9, 2019, titled "Chateau (Feel Alright)" under the same moniker.
 On September 13, 2019, Keery released his debut album as Djo, Twenty Twenty.
 In a positive review of the album, NME called Keery "a musician of very high calibre who... dabbles in the kind of inventive, warped psychedelia that gently twists your melon and constantly shapeshifts around you," and compared his music to that of Tame Impala and Ariel Pink.

 On September 9, 2020, he released a new single, "Keep Your Head Up".
 In 2022, he took part in a summer music festival tour.
 His sophomore album Decide was announced in June 2022, along with the release of its first single "Change".
 The album was released on September 16, 2022, and received positive reviews.
+In 2024, the sixth track of the album, "End of Beginning", was released as a single after gaining popularity and becoming viral on social media.

+On April 4, 2025, Keery released his third album, The Crux, which was preceded by the singles "Basic Being Basic", "Delete Ya", and "Potion".
+Djo went on the Back On You tour to promote the album, bringing Post Animal along as openers.
+On May 2, the tour was extended with the Another Bite tour.
+In September 2025, Djo released the three singles "Carry The Name", "It's Over", and "Awake" unannounced before surprise releasing The Crux (Deluxe) on September 12.

+On November 4, 2025, Djo announced another tour in South America and Mexico for March 2026.

 Personal life

-Keery has criticized the online obsession over his hair, calling it "really ridiculous".
-He is a fan of Charli XCX and Stanley Tucci.
-In a 2021 interview with GQ, he said he feared an environmental apocalypse, "especially after the fires last year and the storms that are destroying the central south of our country".

-He has been in a relationship with Maika Monroe since 2017.
+Keery dated actress Maika Monroe from 2017 to 2023.